dmission/ploop-flexvol/README.md

 #### Options
 * **volumePath**

-  a path to a virtuozzo storage directory where ploop will be created
+  a path to a virtuozzo storage directory where ploop image is located
 * **volumeId**

    an unique name for a ploop image